crashub/grails/readme.md

 =====================================================================

 # Installation

 Just install the plugin with e.g. `grails install-plugin crash` to embed CRaSH into your grails application.
 It includes the ssh shell and by default listens on port 2000 with the username/password 'admin'.
 So make sure to change that for production!
+For general documentation on CRaSH visit the [CRaSH project website][1].

 # Configuration